-As discussed in Note 26 to the financial statements, the Company is involved in legal proceedings and assessments for excise tax arising from importations of Catalytic Cracked Gasoline (CCG), Light Catalytic Cracked Gasoline (LCCG) and Alkylate.
+The Company is involved in legal proceedings and assessments for excise tax arising from importations of Catalytic Cracked Gasoline (CCG), Light Catalytic Cracked Gasoline (LCCG) and Alkylate.
 We focused on this area because the estimation of the potential liability resulting from these assessments requires significant judgment by management and the inherent uncertainty over the outcome of these matters brought about by the differences in the interpretation and implementation of the relevant laws and regulations.

-In addition, as discussed in Note 7 to the financial statements, the Company recognized claims from certain government agencies relating to excise duties paid under protest for certain Alkylate shipments.
+In addition, the Company recognized claims from certain government agencies relating to excise duties paid under protest for certain Alkylate shipments.
 The recoverability of this claim requires significant judgment that is likewise dependent on the outcome of the legal proceedings discussed above.
+Refer to Notes 7 and 28 for the relevant disclosures on these matters.